“A Global Crisis Needs a Global Solution: The Urgent Need to Accelerate Vaccinations Around the World”

 The American public continues to suffer significant harm from the resulting global outbreaks and new variants, which can lead to unnecessary hospitalizations and deaths, slowed economic recovery, and price hikes and product shortages caused by disruptions in the global supply chain.
 The Biden-Harris Administration has led the world’s global vaccination campaign, bringing America and the world closer to a complete recovery, but continued efforts must be made to accelerate global vaccine distribution in order to save lives and livelihoods by curbing the spread of the virus.

-- Dr. Ali Khan, Dean, College of Public Health, Professor, Department of Epidemiology, University of Nebraska Medical Center
+Dean and Professor, College of Public Health, on behalf of University of Nebraska

-- Dr. Katheryn Russ, Professor, Department of Economics, University of California, Davis
+Professor, Department of Economics, on behalf of University of California, Davis